-I have been part of the grooming industry for for over 17 years
+I have been part of the grooming industry for for almost 20 years

 ‘Speaker of the Year’ nominee in the Liz Paul Industry Awards 2017 & 2018